FraserHum/cube-diff/README.md

 pdfs can have multiple pages with 6 cards per page. also includes cutting lines.

-images are taken from scryfall API, downloading each image can take some time so if youre building the complete list expect it to take a few minutes.
+Images are taken from scryfall API, downloading each image can take some time so if you're building the complete list expect it to take a few minutes.